rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 </div>
 </div>

 That's so cool!!
-It really is just picking up the next 1024 bytes of memory as floats and we can see it all by just looking at the array.
-In fact, we can even see our original `arr` array's header in elements 2 and 3, let's try to read it out from within JavaScript.
+It really is just picking up the next 1024 bytes of memory as doubles, letting us see it all by just looking at the array.
+In fact, we can even see the original `arr` array's header in elements 2 and 3, let's try to read it out from within JavaScript.
 We'll want a function to turn floats back into hex, for that we can just create the reverse of the `i2f` function from earlier.

 <div class="jsConsole">
 	<div class="jsConLine"><svg class="jsConIcon" xmlns="http://www.w3.org/2000/svg"><path d="M 6.4,11 5.55,10.15 8.7,7 5.55,3.85 6.4,3 l 4,4 z"/></svg><span class="jsConVar">f2i</span> =